Programero/java-getting-started/Readme.md

 ## Getting started with Java

-The purpose of this file is to take notes of the learnings from the book: Java - The Complete Reference (Herbert Schildt)
+The purpose of this file is to take notes of the learnings from the book: Java - The Complete Reference (Herbert Schildt) and from other online sources

 ## JVM